First World War Gallery

 Second World War Gallery

 The Second World War Galleries show how Australians fought in campaigns in Europe, the Mediterranean, North Africa and south-east Asia.
-It covers the experience of those on the home front, for it was during this war that the Australian mainland came under direct attack for the first time.
+It covers the experience of those on the home front, when the Australian mainland came under direct attack for the first time.

 Conflicts 1945 to Today